 Your Surgical Time:

-The Center will call you the day before your surgery to give you your surgical time.
-The surgery schedule is arranged first according to patient need.
+The Center will call you the day before your surgery to give you your arrival time.
+There are many factors to consider when making the surgical schedule.
 Please understand that every attempt was made to honor your special requests.

 Generally our patients may not eat or drink anything after midnight the evening before surgery – including chewing gum, chewing tobacco, breath mints, etc. This timeframe, however, may be adjusted according to your time of surgery.
 If applicable, the nurse will specifically review this with you.